OpenDSA/OpenDSA/RST/en/FormalLang/RegGrammar.rst

 **Definition:**

-A regular grammar is a right-linear or left-linear grammar.
+A :term:`regular grammar` is a right-linear or left-linear grammar.

 .. note::